triton-inference-server/dali_backend/docs/development.md

 ## Continuous integration

-The GitHub Actions lint workflow uses the same pinned pre-commit configuration and checks the changed range for pull requests and pushes to `main`.
-The separate internal GitLab CI repository does not consume GitHub workflow files; adding the same gate there requires an independently authorized CI-repository change.
+No CI lint gate is installed because GitHub Actions are disabled for this repository.
+Adding the same checks to the separate internal GitLab CI project requires an independently authorized change.